 The beautiful Azucena flower is symbolized by its white, which represents purity.
 According to the different cultures, white flowers are associated with pureness and sexual virtue.
 This kind of beauty is where the qualities mentioned can be precisely depicted, especially the Azucena with its luminous bloom.

-Based on this symbolism, the Azucena flower is often used in religious events, specifically for spiritual cleaning or anointing rituals.
+Based on this symbolism, the Azucena plant is often used in religious events, specifically for spiritual cleaning or anointing rituals.
 According to some traditions, for example, in the Christian tradition, the flower symbol is attributed to the Virgin Mary, as it embraces the meaning of purity and divine blessing.

 However, the above-mentioned religious purification association is not the only image represented by the Azucena flowers.
 In lay environments and all those that do not pertain to religion or spirituality, it depicts themes such as purity of childhood or affection.
 For this reason, it is used on occasions such as weddings, baptisms, and coming-of-age ceremonies.